pedro-mendonca/GP-Convert-PT-AO90/README.md

 ## Changelog

+### 1.4.7

+* Fix: Error of undefined variables on template-row when no root translation exist and variant is edited directly.
+* Fix: Change script priority to fix tablesorter conflict with active GP Toolbox.

 ### 1.4.6

 * New: Hook in GP Toolbox, if available, to update all the projects stats columns highlights and buttons accordingly.